IndianBoy42/dotfiles/install-system.sh/README.md

 ./install-jl.fish
 ```

-The other install scripts can be done in different orders
+The other install scripts can be done in mostly any order.
+I don't even know if these scripts are in the correct order

 You shouldn't do `install-misc.fish` all at once to properly monitor what commands are running

 I wish Fish could be made to print the commands before they run, probably a wrapper function could work

+I also wish I could install `neovim` earlier because I inevitably have to edit configs and scripts before I get to that stage